 (Shot on Dec 13th, 2005 Guiyu, the river showed up ink green even black with flouting various garbage on it)

 Early from the 90’s in last century, long-term impoverished Guiyu town started to involve in the business of dismantling discarded electronic products.
 And with the enlargement of business scale, the complete industry chain gradually come into being from e-waste recycling, dismantling, processing to resell the electronic waste.
 Til 2005, there were 5,500 family workshops which engaged in the disposal of electronic waste.
 This industry employed more than 60,000 people and its annual value of production was near 1 billion making up more than 90% total value of output of the whole town.
 We can say e-waste business had become the pillar industry of Guiyu and the most important financial resource.

 (Shot in 2005, the workshop employee dragged for the scraps from sewage)

-Entering into 21th century, cell phone becomes one of the most rapid upgrading and iteration electronic products.
+Entering into the 21st century, the cell phone becomes one of the most rapid upgrading and iteration of electronic products.
 Relative data shows that Chinese people change their mobile phone every 8-12 months and about 400 million cell phones were obsolete in 2014.
 The abandoned cell phone spare parts, especially the cellular battery in which the hazardous substances are to released and polluted the soil and underground water.
-On account of the frequently upgrade for mobile phone of Chinese people, obviously the cell phone recycling rate of 10% can not keep pace with the phone obsolete rate.
+On account of the frequently upgrade for mobile phone of Chinese people, obviously, the cell phone recycling rate of 10% cannot keep pace with the phone obsolete rate.